 Most people I know have a love hate relationship when it comes to dating after marriage.
 Dating after divorce is fun and exciting and sexy if you’re on a date with someone you really like.
-Dating stinks if you’re sitting there smiling and counting the minutes in your head until the food comes so you can get the check and get the heck out of there!
+Dating is awful if you’re sitting there smiling and counting the minutes in your head until the food comes so you can get the check and get the heck out of there!

-In the meantime, here are 5 people you really don’t want to date when dating after marriage:
+Here are 5 people you really don’t want to date when dating after marriage:

 1. The Trasher.

 The trasher is the person who cannot stop trashing his or her ex.
 He/she is constantly calling her “the bitch” or “the asshole.”
 Or he/she is telling you about every little thing the ex does that bothers him/her (in detailed stories that take a half hour.)

 The trasher is clearly is still angry and bitter over the separation, and needs either time or therapy or both.
 You can try telling him or her in a constructive way that they need to stop trashing their ex.
 If that doesn’t work, you need to say bu-bye.